infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/India- Service Providers to CCIs/Physical Health Handbook, Rainbow Homes.md

 - Protect the child from additional injury
 - avoid fall by making the child lie down
-- do not place anything in child&#39;s mouth
+- do not place anything in child's mouth
 - Loose restrictive clothing place on one side to prevent swallowing
 - clear the area around to prevent injury from sharp objects
 - do not give food or medications during a seizure